gabriel-naressi/gabriel-naressi/README.md

 - 🧠 I like to study philosophy
 - 🎓 I'm about to graduate in psycology
 - 👻 I am interested in anomalistic psychology
-- 💀 I like to study symbolism.
-Here is my Instagram page (posts are in portuguese): [@_mysterium.coniunctionis](https://www.instagram.com/_mysterium.coniunctionis/)
+- 💀 I like to study symbolism

 📫 Get in touch: [LinkedIn](https://www.linkedin.com/in/gabriel-naressi-3234a6118/)